-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.3.1 Support Workforce planning principle by reviewing and refreshing recruitment policy to allow service specific recruitment initiatives 31-Mar-2020 L 660/.
-Q2 19/20: On Target Service consultation concluded, work commenced on first draft of the report.
-FISS.P.3.2 Focus on a root and branch review of the Council's Performance Management Framework to support the organisation to ensure it is used to drive improved services for our communities 31-Mar-2020 Q2 19/20: On Target Work ongoing and research currently being undertaken.
+Code Action Due Date lcon Progress Comment & Planned Improvement Action FISS.P.3.1 Support Workforce planning principle by reviewing and refreshing recruitment policy to allow service specific recruitment initiatives 31-Mar-2020 Q3 19/20: On Target Report prepared outlining position and next steps.
+To be presented to CMT on 31/01/2020.
+FISS.P.3.2 Focus on a root and branch review of the Council's Performance Management Framework to support the organisation to ensure it is used to drive improved services for our communities 31-Mar-2020 Q3 19/20: On Target Work ongoing and research is currently being undertaken.